Guidelines for Psychology Majors Considering a Psych 399R or 496R Senior Capstone Academic Internship

 · Homeless Services

 - Online discussion boards

 - Completed work log

 - Poster presentation at an open house for friends, family, and other students

-Once you have established an internship for the Psych 399R or Psych 496R course, please complete the FHSS Internship Application (http://fssinternships.byu.edu/Application/application.aspx) Once you submit the F&SS Internship Application an auto email will be sent to your internshiop Provider Supersvisor asking for basic information confirming your internship placement.
-After the psychology department recieves both your application and the provider confirmation, you will receive an email letting you know whether or not your first internship application is approved.
-If approved, the Intership Provider Supervisor will email insturctions for the second application.
+Once you have found an internship experience for the Psych 399R or Psych 496R course, please complete the FHSS Internship Application (http://fssinternships.byu.edu/Application/application.aspx) Once you submit the C&SS Internship Application an auto email will be sent to your internship provider supervisor asking for basic information confirming your internship placement.
+After the psychology department receives both your application and the provider confirmation, you will receive an email letting you know whether or not your internship application is approved.
+If approved, the Internship Provider Supervisor will email instructions for the University application.
 The psychology internship instructor is also available to answer questions regarding requirements for Psych 399R or Psych 496R and the course in general:

 Karen Christensen –– Community & Social Services Internship Coordinator